azyablov/srljrpc/README.md

 +---------------------------+---------------------------+---------------------------+---------------------------+---------------------------+---------------------------+---------------------------+
 ```

-All examples provided in this document can be found in [repository](#samples) with SR Linux JSON RPC library samples.
+All examples provided in this document can be found in [repository][samples] with SR Linux JSON RPC library samples.

 [clab]: https://containerlab.dev